Every photographer knows the drill about work for free requests:

 When an experienced professional wants to move into a new field of photography, they may not charge initially if they don’t have working shots or a strong list of clientele in that industry.
 However, that doesn’t mean the client/company can’t cover additional costs.

-“When I got into doing destination weddings, my very first one I ever did I did for free, in exchange that they would pay for my travel expenses,” says Matt Druin.
+“When I got into doing destination weddings, the very first one I ever did I did for free, in exchange that they would pay for my travel expenses,” says Matt Druin.
 “Once I have that one destination wedding, and I was able to showcase that to other people on my blog.’

 Some feel justified photographing without compensation if it’s for a worthy cause or campaign.
 Just note that Charities and NGO’s often do have the budget to pay photographers.